Learning Zone

 1 minute per candidate

-How can I practise?
+How can I practise FCE speaking part 2?

 1. Set a timer for one minute.
 (You could use a kitchen timer, the clock app on your mobile phone, or search online for “one minute timer”.)

 2. Prepare to record yourself.
-(There is a free and simple software for most mobile phones and computers which you can use to record your voice.)
+(There is free and simple software for most mobile phones and computers which you can use to record your voice.)

 3. Look at the pictures, Talk about the ways they are similar to or different from each other.